SkipperEl/SkipperEl.github.io/_posts/2014/11/2014-11-30-introduction.md

 ---
 layout: post
 title: An Introduction
-tags: [meta]
+categories: meta
 ---

 Welcome to Random Sequence Of Letters.
 This space exists to vent ideas from my brain, relieving me (somewhat) of the urge to maintain them.

 Despite my best wishes, I find myself mentally composing blog posts at inconvenient times when I would much rather be thinking about something useful.
 RSOL is thus an admission of failure of sorts - that these thoughts must be written down so that I may get on with it.